vicrucann/cherish/README.md

 ###### Development status
 Currently converting the prototype version into alpha version, very active development.
 The current state of the project is not usable yet.
 Planned steps:
 * Version control on github
-* Functional / technical specification
+* Functional / technical specification - [manual](https://github.com/vicrucann/dura-europos-insitu/blob/master/manual.md) file
-Reduce the library dependencies by using only Qt, OpenGL and cmake
+* Reduce the library dependencies by using only Qt, OpenGL and cmake
 * Improve GUI
 * cmake (or qmake) files, installation procedure steps (what technical expertise is required, tutorial-style examples)
 * Better object orientation design, refactoring and introducing new features